viljami/generate-tests/README.md

 Current version only works with functions which have basic if-else structure.
 Anything more complex will not work.
 This is a proof of concept level application.

 ## Setup, Running and Testing

 Application is based on [Node.js](https://nodejs.org/).
-Install it before proceeidng.
+Install it before proceeding.

 ```bash
 # Install